 Washington, DC 20202-4605

-Copies of the University’s policy governing the Family Education Rights and Privacy Act are available in the Office of Academic Records and Summer School, Room 107, Old Main.
-Questions concerning FERPA should be referred to the Executive Director of Academic Records and Summer School.
+Copies of the University’s policy governing the Family Education Rights and Privacy Act are available in the Office of Academic Records and Registration, Room 107, Old Main.
+Questions concerning FERPA should be referred to the Director of Academic Records and Registration.

 For more information see SRU’s Policies and Procedures Governing FERPA & PA’s Right to Know Law Document.